Log in

 A schedule of dates for scholarship assessments, application forms and further information may be obtained from the Admissions Manager, Berkhamsted School, Overton House, Berkhamsted, Herts, HP4 2DJ.
 Tel: 01442 358001 Email: admissions@berkhamstedschool.com

 There is a flourishing Duke of Edinburgh’s Award at all levels.
-The CCF, community service, work experience and Young Enterprise are offered.
+The CCF, community service, work experience and Young Enterprise are also offered.
 The format of the school day allows pupils in the Senior School to choose from a wide range of clubs, societies or courses, which are attended during school hours.
 Regular school theatre productions, orchestral and choral concerts achieve high standards of performance.

 Enrichment.
-At Berkhamsted, we recognise that intelligence takes many forms and we encourage all our pupils to pursue their talents and interests through the many enrichment opportunities on offer for each age group.
+At Berkhamsted, we recognise that intelligence takes many forms, and we encourage all our pupils to pursue their talents and interests through the many enrichment opportunities on offer for each age group.
 These opportunities are available for academic subjects and co-curricular topics.
 For the more academically adventurous, there are a number of avenues through which to fulfil their potential at each school.

 Entry.
 Entry to the Pre-Prep School is from the age of 3, entry to the Prep School from 7, and entry to the Senior Boys & Girls from 11.
 Children are assessed for entry to the Nursery year group during a meeting with the Headteacher and attend an informal assessment day for Year 2 entry.
-The School’s Entrance Assessments and an interview are required for entry to the Prep and Senior Boys and Girls.
+Entrance Assessments and an interview are required for entry to the Prep and Senior Boys and Girls.

-Fees per term (2024-2025).
-Day Pupils (Reception–Sixth Form) £4,334-£9,938; Boarding Pupils £16,391 (full), £13,715 (weekly).
+Fees per term (2025-2026).
+Day Pupils (Reception–Sixth Form): £4,334-£10,380; Boarding Pupils: £17,156 (full), £14,346 (weekly).
 Please refer to our website for the full fee breakdown, including information on VAT.

 Old Berkhamstedians.
 There is a vibrant and growing community of Old Berkhamstedians: www.theoldberkhamstedians.org.
 President: Peter Willson.